thiagoferreira53/glue/README.txt

 How to use it:

-- Create a "GLUE_Defs.json".
-Find bellow the required strucuture for this .json file.
+- Create a "GLUEDefs.json".
+This is a configuration file for running GLUE.
+Find bellow the required strucuture for file.

-- Create a .WHC file (similar structure of a batch file) and put in on your working directory.
+- Create a C file (similar structure of a batch file) and put in on your working directory.
+  RUNNING GLUE IN THE COMMAND LINE WILL NOT AUTOMATICALLY CREATE THE C FILE.
+You can use GLUESelect to generate the file.

 - Check if the cultivar to be calibrated is actually defined inside the .CUL with a unique ID and some initial values for the genotype-specific coefficients.
 GLUE will use the "MINIMA" and "MAXIMA" inside the cultivar file to estimate the new genetic coefficients.

-- On the command-line interface (CLI), go to the GLUE directory and run GLUE using the command: "Rscript GLUE.r".
+- On the command-line interface (CLI), go to the GLUE directory and run GLUE using the command: "Rscript GLUE.r" (GLUE.bat does not work for this version yet).

+- Currently, ecotype parameters calibration requires changes in the .ECO structure.
+For this reason, using the standard .ECO files from DSSAT will produce errors.

-*GLUE_Defs.json File Structure
+*GLUEDefs.json File Structure:
  | CultivarBatchFile - Define the .WHC to be used (the file should be located inside the GLWork folder).
  | ModelID - Inform which model should be used for the calibration (You can find the respective model ID in the
              DSCSM048.CTR file for more details).
+ | EcoCalibration - Indicates if GLUE should also calibrate the parameters on the respective ecotype (.ECO) file.
+                    EcoCalibration = "Y", Ecotype parameters will be calibrated as well according to the GLUEFlag (phenology and growth parameters)
+                    EcoCalibration = "" or "N", GLUE wil only calibrate the cultivar parameters
  | GLUED - Define the path for the GLUE directory.
  | OutputD - Define the directory path for the workind directory and cultivar calibration outputs.
  | DSSATD - Define the directory path where DSSAT is located.